dotnet/docs-maui/docs/migration/layouts.md

 Xamarin.Forms uses arbitrary default values for some property values, such as padding, margins, and spacing. .NET MAUI changes these arbitrary property values to zero.

-The .NET MAUI project template includes resource dictionaries that provide default styles for most controls.
-It's recommended you take a similar approach in your apps, by modifying or inheriting from these [resource dictionaries](https://github.com/dotnet/maui/tree/main/src/Templates/src/templates/maui-mobile/Resources/Styles).

 To preserve the Xamarin.Forms default values in projects that don't set explicit values, add implicit styles to your project.
 For more information about implicit styles, see [Implicit styles](~/user-interface/styles/xaml.md#implicit-styles).

+> [!NOTE]
+> The .NET MAUI project template includes resource dictionaries that provide default styles for most controls.
+It's recommended you take a similar approach in your apps, by modifying or inheriting from these [resource dictionaries](https://github.com/dotnet/maui/tree/main/src/Templates/src/templates/maui-mobile/Resources/Styles).

-The following table lists the layout property values that have changed betwen Xamarin.Forms and .NET MAUI:
+The following table lists the layout property values that have changed between Xamarin.Forms and .NET MAUI:

 | Property | Xamarin.Forms value | .NET MAUI value |
 | --- | --- | --- |